Explore This Fellowship

 - Ultrasound guided single-shot, peripheral and central neuraxial blocks

-- Use and dosing of methadone and suboxone
+- Initiation, dosing and pharmacology of methadone

 - Use of high dose opioid PCAs and opioid agonist-antagonists including IV to oral conversions

 - Use of non-opioid adjuncts such as ketamine, precedex and lidocaine (infusions available on floor patients)

 The fellowship is structured with the following rotations:

-- Eight and a half months — Acute pain and regional anesthesia
+- Acute pain and regional anesthesia (eight and a half months)

-- Two weeks — Chronic inpatient pain elective
+- Chronic inpatient pain elective (two weeks)

-- Two weeks — Obstetric anesthesia elective
+- Obstetric anesthesia elective (two weeks)

-- Two weeks — Addiction medicine elective
+- Addiction medicine elective (two weeks)

 The DACCPM at Mass General follows all minimum selection criteria as delineated in the Institutional Policy on Selection (PDF).
 As a prerequisite for entry, all applicants for the fellowship must be a graduate of one of the following: